Alp Caschlé - Hexensee

 Public Transport

-By car from Andermatt or from Disentis to the parking lot at the end of the village West.
-Gives about 30 minutes of extra hiking time there and back.
+By car from Andermatt or from Disentis to the parking lot at the west village end.
+This adds about 30 minutes of additional hiking time for the round trip.

 Parking

-There are no parking spaces at the train station
+There are no parking spaces at the railway stop

 Responsible for this content: Sedrun Disentis Tourism SA.